davidfit21/Email_Fraud_Detection/README.md

 # Email Fraud Detection

-This repository contains the code and datasets used to develop an email fraud detection system.
 The model leverages machine learning techniques to classify emails based on their content and other features as either spam or legitimate.

 ## Usage: